DanielTeimouri/DanielTeimouri/README.md

 2022-2023
 - uni
+- created some programs with python for calculator ()
 - programming & math tutor at uni
-- built calculator programs in python (itteration...)

 2021-2022
 - started BSc in Chemical Engineering with Engineering Physics